-Even a transactional database, holding all the transactional information in the neatly designed 3rd Normal Form, does not fulfil our conditions.
+Even a transactional database, holding all the transactional information in the neatly designed 3rd Normal Form, does not fulfill our conditions.
 It is made for operating some system or application and storing (business) transaction data.
 It is specifically structured for recording transactions, but not for query and analysis.
 Although technically one can run queries against a transactional database, it is not designed for the purpose of running analytical queries.
 And it contains the transactional data, not a copy of transactional data as Kimball defines.
 Inmon’s conditions of non-volatility and integration of data are not fulfilled either.

 Getting to the details

 An important feature of a data warehouse is that it is “subject-oriented”.
 The data should be organised around subjects they describe or refer to, rather than by systems they originate from.
-Kimball et al. in their classic Data Warehouse Toolkit Classics wrote they key point is to identify and describe the business processes.
-These processes, not the organisational structure of the company or architecture of computer systems used, impose how the data should be structured.
+Kimball et al. in their classic Data Warehouse Toolkit Classics wrote the key point is to identify and describe the business processes.
+These processes, not the organisational structure of the company or the architecture of computer systems used, impose how the data should be structured.

 For example, the typical sales process is composed of several steps: making an order, payment, shipment, etc. Each of these steps may be handled by a separate organisational unit or even by an external provider.
 Each of them would use various databases or information systems to do the job.
 The role of the data warehouse is to describe the complete process, not a separate components.
 The organisation of the data revolves around the process, not departments or origins of the data.